mattyowl/fitScalingRelation/README.md

 ## Running the code

-You can run the code using
+To run either the bisector or orthogonal fitting algorthms, you can run the code using

 ```fitScalingRelation parFileName```